rhoneyager/libicedb/pages/mydoc/mydoc_install_deps_on_bsd.md

 ```
 make
 ```

+- Run the tests with ```make test```.

-- If the build is successful, binaries and libraries should be in the ./RelWithDebInfo directory.
+- If the build is successful, binaries and libraries should be in the ./Release directory.
 These can all be copied to the install directory using:
 ```
 sudo make install